AayanShaikh007/X-70-HOTAS/journal.md

 Printed some of the components and started assembling them.
 I also started testing the throttle mechanism and the joystick in the freejoy software.
 Fortunately no issues were found and the throttle actually worked in X-Plane 11!!!

 # August 6th
-Today I will be spending a lot of time trying to print the rest of the assembly, including the throttle handle, joystick, and the enclosure for both the joystick and throttle. very tedious.
+Today I will be spending a lot of time trying to print the rest of the assembly, including the throttle handle, joystick, and the enclosure for both the joystick and throttle.
+I am aiming to print all of the parts by tomorrow morning so that I can start assembly early tomorrow.